-When it comes time to find your first job after graduation, having real-world on your resume can make you a much more marketable candidate.
+When it comes time to find your first job after graduation, having real-world experience on your resume can make you a much more marketable candidate.
 Internships provide you with the opportunity to learn about your industry, gain practical work experience and build professional connections.
 So, when should you start looking for an internship and how can you uncover a great opportunity?

 “Students that are heading down a career path need to make sure this is the right direction.
 Reinforce that your going in the right direction with some solid hands on experience.
 Internships can be paid or unpaid.
 Don’t let that distract you from gaining valuable insight into how you will be spending your future years!” says Sharon Tsao, EVP, Contemporary Staffing Solutions.